idris-hackers/idris-mode/readme.markdown

 ## Keybinding conventions

 All three-letter keybindings are available in versions with and without `C-` on the final key, following the convention from SLIME.

+## Tests

+Before sending a patch or pull request, please run the automated tests for idris-mode and correct any errors that are found.
+There are two kinds of test:

+1. The Emacs byte code compiler can catch many issues.
+Running `make compile` will invode the byte code compiler, failing if there are any warnings.
+You may wish to run `make clean` after `make compile` to get rid of pesky `.elc` files.

+2. There is a test suite that can be invoked with `make test`.
+It requires a functioning `idris` executable.